 by Mike Ratliff

-Not that I have already received or have been completed, I press on that, if possible, to apprehend it because Christ Jesus has apprehended me. (a personal translation of Philippians 3:12)
+12 Not that I have already received or have been completed, I press on that, if possible, to apprehend it because Christ Jesus has apprehended me.
+Philippians 3:12 (translated from the NA28 Greek Text)

 Did I grow spiritually during that time?
 I think not, but I was being prepared for what God did in 2004 to the present.
 There are tentacles of anger that try to pull me back to the pit sometimes.
 I fight depression sometimes.
 However, God is good.
 When I pull back from whatever it is that is driving me that way and seek God and His way, well, that stuff just means nothing anymore.
 So, what am I saying?
 Have I apprehended the spiritual maturity Paul was talking about in Philippians 3:12?
 Not hardly, but I do know that I have been apprehended by Christ Jesus and I also know that He has given me this ministry of discernment and teaching.
 Neither of those things come cheap.

-Brothers, I do not consider that I have made it my own.
-But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.
-Let those of us who are mature think this way, and if in anything you think otherwise, God will reveal that also to you.
-Only let us hold true to what we have attained.
-(Philippians 3:13-16 ESV)
+13 Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, 14 I press on toward the goal for the prize of the upward call of God in Christ Jesus.
+15 Let us therefore, as many as are perfect, have this attitude; and if in anything you have a different attitude, God will reveal that also to you; 16 however, let us keep living by that same standard to which we have attained.
+Philippians 3:13-16 (NASB)

 The goal is, of course, Christlikeness here and now, but the prize is Christlikeness in Heaven.
 The upward call of God is the time when God calls each believer to heaven and into His presence which will be the moment of receiving the prize which has been an unattainable goal in this life.
 Maturing Christians are to approach this life with this attitude.
 What will be the result?
 They will keep walking in progressive sanctification by the same principles that have brought them to their current spiritual growth.